Leveraging Watch-time Feedback for Short-Video Recommendations: A Causal Labeling Framework: Conclusion

 \section{Conclusion}

-This study explores the use of watch time to achieve more accurate and unbiased modeling of user preferences.
-We propose a novel causal labeling framework, termed DML, which employs watch time to generate explicit labels capturing different semantic aspects, while also incorporating debiasing techniques.
-Both online and offline experiments are conducted on real-world data from Kuaishou, providing valuable insights into the effectiveness of our proposal.
-The results demonstrate that DML is a promising approach for enhancing online video consumption, and it has already been deployed in Kuaishou.
+\bym{This study delves into leveraging watch time for improved and unbiased modeling of user preferences.
+We introduce an innovative causal labeling framework, DML, which employs watch time to generate various labels encompassing diverse semantic aspects while incorporating debiasing techniques.
+Both online and offline experiments are executed on real-world data, offering valuable insights into our approach's efficacy.
+Results highlight DML's potential in enhancing online video consumption, with its deployment already underway in Kuaishou.
 However, the current label definition and debiasing process rely on prior knowledge and human expertise.
-In the future, we plan to develop fully automated methods to reduce human overhead and better fit online recommendations.
+In the future, we plan to develop automated methods to streamline this and align better with online recommendations.} \begin{acks} This work is supported by the National Natural Science Foundation of China (62272437), and the CCCD Key Lab of Ministry of Culture and Tourism. \end{acks}